Polymer/old-docs-site/articles/webview.md

 ## Minimum Android and SDK versions

-{{site.project_title}} works under Android 4.4.3+, which ships with the Chromium-based WebView version 33.0.0.0.
-However, to gain native browser support for all of the web component APIs (HTML Imports, Custom elements, `<template>`, Shadow DOM), it's important to target **Android L (SDK version 20)**, where **Chrome 36.0.0.0** is the default WebView.
-Anything pre-Android L will require {{site.project_title}}'s polyfills and you won't see the awesome performance benefits of having native browser support.
+To gain native browser support for all of the web component APIs (HTML Imports, Custom elements, `<template>`, Shadow DOM), it's important to target **Android L (SDK version 20)**, where **Chrome 36.0.0.0** is the default WebView.
+Targeting pre-Android L means you'll be need {{site.project_title}}'s polyfills and won't see the awesome performance benefits of native browser support.

+**Note** {{site.project_title}} does work under Android 4.4.3+, but it will use the polyfills.
+KitKat ships with a Chromium-based WebView, but it is version 33.0.0.0.
+{: .alert .alert-info }

 To install/update Android SDK, run the SDK manager in Android Studio: